mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 ![Blenkinsop Stats](/assets/jpg/pr-blenkinclimb-20210402.jpeg)
 <sup>&mdash; PR'd a total of 13 Strava Segments; really not expected.</sup>

+On the ride, I had one 750ml bottle of plain water and 48g of Maynards Watermelon Sours.

 A couple klicks before home, I saw an elderly man using a walker.
 It reminded me of my father and I was hit with a flood of sadness.
-The tears didn't stop until I had been home for some time.
+The tears didn't stop until after I had been home for some time.

-On the ride, I had one 750ml bottle of plain water and 48g of Maynards Watermelon Sours.

 <!---->
 ## SATURDAY APR 03